Welcome to my Travels blog.

 I have not seen them, and people in Tamil Nadu called them as Autos.

 What can I say about the Taj Mahal?
 Majestic architecture, grandeur, opulent, symbol of Mughal Empire.Taj Mahal is a must-visit in India

 Infact, if you love history or architecture -- Then you'll fall in love with it.

 Fiji is a great place to visit.
 You would love the weather in summer.

 People are friendly.
 Fun fact, there are Indians in Fiji, who have assimilated to Fijian culture.

 Fijians would belong to Islander culture.

-then most of the colder states won't attract you.
+the colder states won't attract you.
 Unless, you are from Russia or Iceland.